 PL 08701 Perspectives: Shaping Cultural Traditions

 What does it mean to be good?
-Is it possible to be both good and happy, both good an successful?
+Is it possible to be both good and happy, both good and successful?
 Is morality subjective or are there clear ways to regulate it?
-How can we balance the individual and the community in our moral struggles?
-This course examines eight traditions of morality and ethics: existentialist, utilitarian, Catholic, Protestant, Christian feminist, Black theology, rights theories, and Aristotle.
-Students apply classic and modern thinkers to contemporary ethical problems with emphasis on current events and movies.
-Class meetings emphasize interactive discussion.
-Students discover the sources of values that formed their lives and develop a perspective for themselves and their futures.
+How can we balance the individual and the community in our moral deliberation?
+This course examines various theological and philosophical traditions of ethical thought, including existentialism, utilitarianism, Catholic and Protestant moral theology, Christian feminism, Black theology, rights theories, and Aristotelian virtue ethics, among others.
+Students will apply classic and modern thinkers to contemporary ethical problems, as exemplified through current events, film, and other artistic media.
+Students will be challenged to discover and critically engage with the sources of value that have shaped their lives and that will continue to inform the moral landscape of our culture.

 PL 30902 Marriage and the Family